leaderj1001/Mixed-Depthwise-Convolutional-Kernels/README.md

-# Mixed-Depthwise-Convolutional-Kernels
+# Implementing Mixed-Depthwise-Convolutional-Kernels using Pytorch (22 Jul 2019)
-MixNet: Mixed Depthwise Convolutional Kernels